himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

 <a href="../../img/posts/trading-mbp16-for-m1air/m1_released.png"><img alt="Apple's M1 Announcement" src="../../img/posts/trading-mbp16-for-m1air/m1_released.png" style="max-width: 100%;"/></a>
 <div class="caption">Apple announced it's first Apple Silicon CPU, the M1</div>

-Then, this past November, Apple announced the new M1 Macs, the first computers in the company's planned 2 transition to switch from Intel CPUs to Apple's own "Apple Silicon" arm processors.
+Then, in November, Apple announced the new M1 Macs, the first computers in the company's planned 2 transition to switch from Intel CPUs to Apple's own "Apple Silicon" arm processors.
 And they were a hit.

-While I was skeptical about the smoothness of a cpu architecture switch early reviewers indicated that Apple had handled it extremely well.
+While I was skeptical about the smoothness of a cpu architecture switch, early reviewers indicated that Apple handled it extremely well.
 This had me tempted to immediately swap my MBP in for one of the newer ones.
-I decided to hold out for a bit, considering that my 16" computer was still an *amazing* laptop that was more than capable of what I needed it for.
+I decided to hold out for a bit, reasoning that my 16" computer was still an *amazing* laptop that was more than capable of what I needed it for.

-That being said, the seeds of question *how* I use a mac, and *what for* had been planted.
+That being said, the seeds of questioning *how* I use a mac, and *what for* had been planted.

 ## How I use a Mac